dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

         entities with large social media budgets

-the attendees decided to pitch.
+The attendees decided to pitch...

 There are several arguments for restricting government interference in the operation of web applications.

 Passive surveillance of data isn't as worrying as direct influence of their products.
 In the US, the telecom industry is tightly coupled to the federal government.
 Control of telecom industry, the fabric of the route/switch layer, and access/documentation for the physical layer confers God-like hacking powers.
 Access or influence to any of these things makes otherwise challenging hacks absolutely trivial.

 However, strict regional or international regulation of these products can stifle innovation by encumbering new products with overburdening